pavkids84-dev/cloud-infrastructure-labs/linux/ssh-basic-lab.md

 ls -l LOCAL_DIRECTORY
 ```

-For a remote destination, connect to the remote lab system and inspect the actual destination.
+For a remote destination, inspect the actual remote path.

 The workflow is: